markszulc/experience-manager-learn.en/help/forms/some-useful-integrations/two-factor-authentication.md

 SMS Two Factor Authentication (Dual Factor Authentication) is a security verification procedure, which is triggered through a user logging into a website, software or application.
 In the log-in process, the user is automatically sent an SMS to their mobile number containing a unique numeric code.

 There are a number of organizations providing this service and as long as they have well documented REST API's you can easily integrate AEM Forms using the data integration capabilities of AEM Forms.
 For the purpose of this tutorial, I have used [Nexmo](https://developer.nexmo.com/verify/overview) to demonstrate the SMS 2FA use case.

-The following steps were followed to SMS 2FA with AEM Forms using Nexmo Verify service.
+The following steps were followed to implement the SMS 2FA with AEM Forms using Nexmo Verify service.

 ## Create developer account